What you should know about COVID-19 booster shots and third vaccine doses

 I have a health condition that isn’t on the CDC’s third-dose list.
 Can I still get my COVID-19 booster shot?

 If your health condition is not on the CDC’s third-dose list, then you are not yet eligible for an additional shot.
 If you aren’t sure whether your condition counts, contact your doctor.
 Hospitals, doctors’ offices and pharmacies can give third doses only to people who federal public health authorities have said should receive the additional doses.
-Other people do not need to receive booster shots at this time.
+Other people will be able to get booster shots as early as this fall.
+Federal health officials say people shouldn't get boosters until eight months after their second dose.

 Why didn’t we know booster doses would be needed before?